 Every scrap metal dealer is required to have a licence.
-It is a criminal offense to operate without one.
+It is a criminal offence to operate without one.

 There are two types of licence you can apply for: